All right, news roundup and information overload hour, 800-941-SHAWN, if you want to be a part of the program.

 You know, it's interesting.

-And that is you got people defecating in the street, urinating in the street, shooting up in the street, and what was fascinating about that story that you did not once but twice, is one mile on the other side of where this open air drug den is taking place, and all these people are are defecating and a lot of homeless people, a lot of crime associated with it is Nancy Pelosi's multimillion dollar mansion.
+And what was fascinating about that story that you did not once but twice is one mile on the other side of where this open air drug den is taking place and all these people are defecating and a lot of homeless people, a lot of crime associated with it, is Nancy Pelosi's multi-million dollar mansion.

 In this particular case, here you have Nancy Pelosi living next to millionaire after millionaire after millionaire.

-You know, what has prevented her from going around the neighborhood and saying, hey, we're gonna donate a million bucks, we're gonna build a homeless shelter, uh, we're gonna offer drug counseling and uh and a hot meal and a place for people to shower.
+You know, what has prevented her from going around the neighborhood and saying, hey, we're going to donate a million bucks.

-Uh will you help us in this effort?
+Will you help us in this effort?

 I'm pretty confident that she'd be able to raise probably tens of millions of dollars.

-She's rarely in her district, so she hasn't doesn't have to deal with the consequences of those policies.
+She's rarely in her district, so she doesn't have to deal with the consequences of those policies.

 Well, she's there enough.